Help - Preparing & submitting applications - Radiation - defining research exposures

 Further advice

 Sometimes it can be difficult to distinguish whether a radiation exposure is defined as a research exposure or not.
-The information in the section below "Defining research exposures - examples" sets out some guidelines to help identify a research exposure based on the principles listed above.
+The information in the section below "Defining research exposures - examples" sets out some guidelines to help you identify a research exposure based on the principles listed above.

 Defining research exposures - examples